Convex integrals of molecules in Lipschitz-free spaces: Convex integrals and functionals induced by measures

 We will now derive several consequences of Theorems \ref{th:major_radon_wt} and \ref{th:majorizable_convex_integrals}.
 The first one follows from the trivial observation: if every element of $\lipfree{M}$ is majorisable, then it will also be a convex integral of molecules.
 Metric spaces where the former condition holds were identified in \cite[Section 6]{AP_measures} and given the name \emph{radially discrete}.
 They are precisely those spaces $M$ where there exists $\alpha>0$ such that $d(x,y)\geq\alpha\cdot d(x,0)$ for all $x\neq y\in M$.
 This condition implies that every point other than $0$ is isolated, so radially discrete spaces are scattered.
 Thus, combining \cite[Theorem 6.2]{AP_measures}, Theorem \ref{th:majorizable_convex_integrals} and Proposition \ref{pr:scattered_series} yields:

 \begin{corollary} If $M$ is radially discrete then every element of $\lipfree{M}$ is a convex series of molecules. \end{corollary}

 When $M$ is radially discrete and the base point of $M$ is isolated, then $M$ is actually \emph{uniformly discrete}, meaning that $\inf\set{d(x,y)\,:\,x\neq y\in M}>0$.
 Such spaces were called \emph{radially uniformly discrete} (RUD) in \cite{AP_measures}.
 Despite the formulation, being RUD does not depend on the choice of base point.
 RUD spaces include, but are not limited to, all bounded and uniformly discrete spaces.
 Moreover, by \cite[Corollary 6.3]{AP_measures} they are exactly those $M$ such that every element of $\lipfree{M}$ is induced by a Radon measure.
 Thus $\lipfree{M}$ consists entirely of convex series of molecules satisfying both finiteness conditions \eqref{eq:weighted finite} and \eqref{eq:marginals_finite_first_moment} when $M$ is RUD.

+If $M$ is uniformly discrete, then any element $m\in\lipfree{M}$ with bounded support is majorisable.
+This follows by considering $m$ as an element of $\lipfree{\supp(m)\cup\{0\}}$.
+Indeed, bounded subsets of such $M$ are RUD spaces, so by \cite[Corollary 6.3]{AP_measures} $m$ is majorisable in $\lipfree{\supp(m)\cup\{0\}}$, but any positive element thereof is a positive element of $\lipfree{M}$.
+Since $W_{\Pi_n}^*(m)$ have bounded support for every $m\in\lipfree{M}$ and $n\in\NN$, all elements of $\lipfree{M}$ are majorisable on annuli when $M$ is uniformly discrete.
+Hence, applying Theorem \ref{th:majorizable_convex_integrals} and Proposition \ref{pr:scattered_series} again, we obtain:

-Conversely, if $M$ is uniformly discrete but not RUD, then there are convex series of molecules in $\lipfree{M}$ that do not meet condition \eqref{eq:marginals_finite_first_moment}.
+\begin{corollary} If $M$ is uniformly discrete then every element of $\lipfree{M}$ is a convex series of molecules. \end{corollary}

 A natural condition to consider for a convex series of molecules

 on any metric space $M$ is that the sets $\set{x_n}$ and $\set{y_n}$ of first and second coordinates be disjoint.
 Suppose that this does not hold so that, for instance, the terms $a m_{xy} + b m_{yz}$ appear in the sum.
 Then the corresponding de Leeuw representation has positive mass at $(x,y)$ and $(y,z)$, and Corollary \ref{cr:metric_triples_pm} implies that $y\in [x,z]$.
 In that case